michael-pena/GTFOBins-Grabber/README.md

 # GTFOBins-Grabber
-A post exploitation tool for pen testing/CTFs.
+A post exploitation tool for pen testing/CTFs I made to assist with privilege escalation.
 After running a command like

 ``` find / -type f -perm -04000 -ls 2>/dev/null ```